plotly/plotly.py-docs/python/creating-and-updating-figures.md

 fig.show()
 ```

-This also works for figures created by plotly express using the `facet_row` and or `facet_col` arguments.
+This also works for figures created by Plotly Express using the `facet_row` and or `facet_col` arguments.

 ```python
 import plotly.express as px